Leadfeeder’s Tracker script delivers high-quality leads from companies already visiting your website.

 - From your Dashboard navigate to Plugins and click Add New.

 2. From there you will see a number of listed plugins and an option to Search or Upload a plugin.

 3. Search for your desired plugin here.
-You want a plugin that will allow you to insert scripts above the closing body tag of your page, or footer.
+You want a plugin that will allow you to insert scripts above the closing body tag of your page or footer.

 NOTE: It’s important that the script goes on each page, which is why we recommend putting it in an element that exists on each page.
 Find one that will work for you.
-In this example, we are using H&F. You can click the Install Now button if you wish to install from here.
+In this example, we are using H&F. You can click the Install Now button if you wish to install it from here.

 Another option is to visit the plugin page and download the zip file to your computer and then upload the zip file via the Upload Plugin button.
 Select the Zip file and click Install Now.

 4. Activate the plugin on one of the plugin pages (add plugins or current plugins).

 5. Once activated you should be able to navigate to the plugin settings, and from within the settings of the plugin Insert the script into the Header of every page section of the desktop area just as you see it in Leadfeeder.